How to Get a Patent in India for Software, Mobile Applications and Computer Related Inventions – IoT (Internet of Things) Patent Landscape

 International Patent Registration

-How to Patent: Cost for Filing International Patents
+How To Patent: Cost For Filing International Patents

-Patent Research Attorney for Protecting Business Methods
+Patent Research Attorney For Protecting Business Methods

 Business method patent attorney will assist you understand how to protect business method by combining it with software application.
 A business method patent attorney is a technology lawyer & patent attorney manages the intellectual property practice at the law firm by focusing on strategic patent prosecution, drafting enforceable patent claims, writing local and international patent applications, patent counselling, patent portfolio management, and patent litigation, in the field of computer engineering, communications, and software technologies.